How does rising atmospheric CO2 affect marine organisms?

 In concluding their paper, the three researchers write that "in recent years, climate change (generally assumed as synonymous with global warming) has become a global concern and is widely reported in the media."
 And with respect to the concern that both droughts and floods will become both more frequent and more severe as the planet warms, they say their study indicates that "climate in the Calore River Basin has been largely characterized by naturally occurring weather anomalies in past centuries (long before industrial CO2 emissions), not only in recent years," and that there has been a "relevant smoothing" of such events during the modern era.

-In summary, and in spite of vociferous climate-alarmist claims to the contrary, there do not appear to have been any increases in either floods or properly-adjusted flood damages throughout all of Europe over the period of time that the world's radical environmentalists contend was the warmest of the past thousand or more years, making their catastrophic contentions simply ring ever more hollow with each passing year.
-In fact, the lack of such evidence should actually qualify as proof of the falsity of their contentions.
+In summary, and in spite of climate-alarmist claims to the contrary, there do not appear to have been any increases in either floods or properly-adjusted flood damages throughout all of Europe over the past few decades, which climate alarmists contend was the warmest of the past thousand or more years.
+In fact, real-world data indicate that in many instances, just the opposite has occurred.

 References